ankitaabad/zipup-docs/docs/queues.md

 # Working with Queues

-In zipup cloud there is no dedicated queuing service but Since Zipup includes Redis out of the box, you can build reliable background job systems using `BullMQ`
+In zipup cloud there is no dedicated queuing service but Since Zipup includes Valkey(Redis) out of the box, you can build reliable background job systems using `BullMQ`

-## Using Redis for Queues
+## Using Valkey(Redis) for Queues

-BullMQ is a popular Node.js queue library built on top of Redis, and works great for:
+BullMQ is a popular Node.js queue library built on top of redis, and works great for:

 - Background job processing
 - Delayed jobs